Communication Gain and Delay Cost Under Cross-Timestep Delays in Cooperative Multi-Agent Reinforcement Learning: Introduction

-We formalize delayed communication as a delayed-communication partially observable Markov game (DeComm-POMG) and decompose a message's impact into two complementary terms: \emph{communication gain}, capturing the value improvement brought by the message, and \emph{delay cost}, capturing the harm induced by delayed and stale information.
-This gain--cost view yields the Communication Gain and Delay Cost (CGDC) metric, which scores each candidate communication by trading off benefit against delay-induced harm.
-Guided by CGDC, we develop \textbf{CDCMA}, a communication framework for MARL under cross-timestep delays.
-CDCMA integrates three components into actor--critic learning: a \emph{Delay Communication Objective Selector} that predicts per-teammate CGDC from local observations (and received messages) to decide whom to query, an \emph{Observation Trajectory Generator} that predicts future observations to mitigate temporal misalignment, and a \emph{CGDC-guided Attentional Message Aggregator} that prioritizes informative received messages.
-We evaluate CDCMA on partially observable variants of Cooperative Navigation and Predator Prey without teammate vision and on benchmark maps from the StarCraft Multi-Agent Challenge (SMAC)~\cite{samvelyan2019starcraft}.
-Experiments cover four delay regimes as well as a delay-free setting, and include ablations that isolate each module.
-Results show that CDCMA improves performance and robustness across tasks and delay conditions.
+We address this gap with a gain--cost view of delayed-message utility.
+We first formalize cooperative MARL with cross-timestep communication delays as a delayed-communication partially observable Markov game (DeComm-POMG), where delayed delivery is part of the decision process.
+We then derive a delay-induced return-loss bound that relates the return gap between timely-reference-conditioned and delayed-message-conditioned policies to an accumulated information gap.
+This motivates two complementary counterfactual terms: communication gain compares using the received delayed message against receiving no message, whereas delay cost compares it against the timely reference through an information-gap surrogate for delay-induced return loss.
+Together, they define Communication Gain and Delay Cost (CGDC), a gain--cost metric for evaluating delayed-message utility under centralized training with decentralized execution (CTDE).

-Our main contributions are: \begin{itemize} \item[$\bullet$] We introduce DeComm-POMG, a formulation of cooperative MARL with cross-timestep communication delays, enabling analysis of temporal misalignment. \item[$\bullet$] We propose CGDC, a gain--cost metric that scores communications by balancing communication gain against delay cost, with information-theoretic penalty. \item[$\bullet$] We develop CDCMA, a CGDC-driven actor--critic framework with partner selection, predictive messaging, and CGDC-guided aggregation. \item[$\bullet$] We demonstrate CDCMA on MPE and SMAC across multiple delay regimes, with component-wise ablations, analyses, and zero-shot generalization. \end{itemize}
+Building on CGDC, we propose CDCMA, an actor--critic framework for communication under cross-timestep delays.
+It realizes the gain--cost view through three components.
+The Delay Communication Objective Selector (DCOS) predicts per-pair CGDC scores for partner selection.
+The Observation Trajectory Generator (OTG) constructs future-aware outgoing messages to reduce consumption-time misalignment.
+The CGDC-guided Attentional Message Aggregator (CAMA) aggregates received delayed messages using CGDC-guided attention.
+We evaluate CDCMA on partially observable variants of Cooperative Navigation and Predator Prey without teammate vision, and on benchmark maps from the StarCraft Multi-Agent Challenge (SMAC)~\cite{samvelyan2019starcraft}, under bounded stochastic delay regimes.
+Results show that CDCMA improves performance and robustness over strong communication baselines in the bounded delayed settings studied here.